Skip to content

 wsl --unregister <distroName>

 Once the distro is installed successfully, switch over to the WSL console and run that as admin.
 Once you’re inside of WSL, you are just inside of your chosen distro and can begin linuxing!
 Now we will set up the server inside of our debian distro itself.
-You can try it with Docker Desktop for Windows, but to me that seemed slower.
-Also, if you ever want to set this up on a VPS or something, you won’t have Docker Desktop for Windows.
 Here’s what the process will be…

 WSL SWGEmu server setup debian guide: